flaport/smdv/readme.md

 the markdown file will also be synced after every save.

 ## Compatibility with vim-instant-markdown
-Alternatively, if syncing after every save is not enought, smdv can also be used in conjuction with [vim-instant-markdown](https://github.com/suan/vim-instant-markdown).
+Alternatively, if syncing after every save is not enough, smdv can also be used in conjuction with [vim-instant-markdown](https://github.com/suan/vim-instant-markdown).
 Install the vim-plugin and add the following line to your vimrc: